Housing Policies Section

 Freshman Residency Requirement

 The State of Montana Board of Regents of Higher Education has a residency policy that requires all students with less than 30 earned college credits reside in the residence halls unless this requirement has been waived by the specific university.
 At the University of Montana Western, exceptions to this policy are determined on a case by case basis by the Director of Residence Life.
 Proper verification must be presented to support residency requirements release.
-Please note that high school AP credits do not count towards the 30 earned college credit requirement.
+Please note that high school AP/Dual credits do not count towards the 30 earned college credit requirement.

 All incoming freshmen automatically have a housing hold placed on their University account until one of the following requirements are completed: